anthonyradose/gamesay_milestone_project3/README.md

 - **Profile Page:**

   - After logging in, users are directed to their personalized profile page, where they can access various account-related features and functionalities.
-The profile page displays the user's username and avatar, along with a summary of their submitted game reviews.
+The profile page displays the user's username, along with a summary of their submitted game reviews.

 - **Game Reviews:**